 Finding Income Resources

 Reaching retirement brings with it some advantages, such as low-cost medical insurance through Medicare and monthly benefits checks from Social Security.
 However, your Social Security will replace only a small portion of what you made while working.
-The maximum Social Security benefit in 2012, for a worker who retired at full retirement age, was $2,513 per month, which is $30,156 per year.
+The maximum Social Security benefit in 2018, for a worker who retired at full retirement age, is $2,788 per month, or $33,456 per year.
 Even with lowered expenses, living close to the lifestyle you've become accustomed to during your working years will require you to supplement Social Security, while Medicare can still leave you responsible for large medical costs.
 Planning for retirement by investing in securities and in retirement-focused tools such as employer-based pensions, Individual Retirement Arrangement accounts, which are known as IRAs, and 401(k) plans will give you increased resources to enhance that monthly income.

 Quality of Life